 Open Access is the practice of making scholarly research results freely available online to the public, both within and outside academia, with the ultimate goal of maximising the impact of said research.
 Based on the principle that research financed with public funds should also be publicly available, the FWO requires that research results are published in Open Access (FWO General Regulations, article 2, paragraph 2).

 The Open Access publication requirement applies to all FWO researchers, i.e. all holders of an FWO fellowship/project/grant who publish results achieved in whole or in part through funding by the FWO.
 In addition, the FWO aims to encourage these researchers to also publish their other works in Open Access.
+Although the FWO recommends researchers to publish all publications in Open Access form, the current regulations apply only to peer reviewed journal articles.
+Open Access is currently not mandatory for PhD theses, even though it is often already the norm for theses, also at Flemish research institutions.

 There are various ways in which researchers can publish their results in Open Access.
 The most conventional forms to be distinguished are as follows: